kelinwu/Realtime-chat-with-amber-cli-and-firebase-starter/README.md

-# please note start from May 2016, emberfire has replaced with new API, detailed emberfire implementation and setup, please refer this link https://firebase.google.com/docs/web/setup
+# Please note start from May 2016, emberfire has replaced with new API, detailed emberfire implementation and setup, please refer this link https://firebase.google.com/docs/web/setup

 # Em-fb-chat